njsdias/MachineLearning/ScalaMLProjects/4-PopClust/README.md

 - one columns (that is, features) for unsupervised training model.

-In the PopGenomicsClassificationSpark.scala we created a SparkDataFrame and now at PopStratClassification.scala we need to do some additional conversion.
-We use the asH2OFrame() method to convert the Spark DataFrame into an H2O frame:
+In the PopStratClustering.scala (k-means) we created a SparkDataFrame and now at PopStratClassification.scala (Deep Neural Network) we need to do some additional conversion.
+We use the as H2OFrame() method to convert the Spark DataFrame into an H2O frame:

     val sqlContext = sparkSession.sqlContext
     val schemaDF = sqlContext.createDataFrame(rowRDD, header)